BCCghspace/week-6-python-introduction/Lab.md

 Once you finish with Jupyter, you can close the session with File -> Shut Down.

+## PostGIS Database in AWS

+* Show AWS RDS console
+* Show connection to database with PgAdmin4

 ## Don't forget to deactivate the environment!